 - Go with a high-quality natural bristle brush for the best results.

 When to Call a Professional

-One-step finishes generally are available in up to 15 to 20 colors.
+One-step finishes generally are available in several colors.
 For colors outside of that palette, you may want to have a professional painter finish your kitchen cabinets.
 And if you are looking for a particularly high-quality final look, consider hiring someone who can achieve that finish on the first attempt.